mp3guy/ElasticFusion/README.md

 Afterwards install [OpenNI2](https://github.com/occipital/OpenNI2) and [Pangolin](https://github.com/stevenlovegrove/Pangolin) from source.
 It is important to build Pangolin last so that it can find some of the libraries it has optional dependencies on.

+When you have all of the dependencies installed, build the Core followed by the GUI.

 # 2. Is there an easier way to build it? #
 Yes, if you run the *build.sh* script on a fresh clean install of Ubuntu 14.04 or 15.04, enter your password for sudo a few times and wait a few minutes all dependencies will get downloaded and installed and it should build everything correctly.
 This has not been tested on anything but fresh installs, so I would advise using it with caution if you already have some of the dependencies installed.